insaafmah/SOAR/ARCHITECTURE.md

   - common/, navigation/, theme/: Shared UI components, navigation setup, and app-wide styling.

 ## Object-Oriented Principles
-- The codebase adheres to key object-oriented principles:
-  - **Low Coupling**: Components are isolated and communicate via interfaces.
-Hilt manages dependencies to decouple object creation from usage.
+The codebase is designed with strong adherence to low coupling, where clear separation of concerns ensures modules can evolve independently.
+As well as high cohesion, where each class or component has a single, well-defined responsibility.
+Along with reusability where UI components such as WeatherLoadingSpinner, AppOutlineTextfield are designed for reuse across multiple screens if needed.

+**Low coupling** is achieved using Hilt, which injects repositories/data sources automatically, and by ensuring layers are isolated and communicate only through well-defined interfaces.

-  - **High Cohesion**: Each class and module has a clear, single responsibility.
-For example, WeatherModel exclusively handles weather logic, while all map interactions are contained within MapScreen.
+**High cohesion** is made possible by folders and components that are organised by single responsibility.
+As an example, weather data is only in WeatherModel, whilst the map logic is within the MapScreen.

-  - **Reusability**: Components like WeatherLoadingSpinner and DailyForecastCard are designed to be reused across multiple screens.
+The design patterns **MVVM** and **UDF** are consistently used along with the repository/data source pattern to separate networking and caching.

 ## Design Patterns
 **MVVM (Model-View-ViewModel)**